Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 Many companies have restrictions on the types of nonprofits and employees that are eligible to receive or request a matched donation.

 For nonprofits, most 501(c)(3) organizations are eligible for matching gift programs, including educational institutions, arts and cultural organizations, environmental organizations, health and human services, and more.
-The most common restriction is usually religious organizations, but it’s still up to the company.
+The most common restrictions are usually against religious or political organizations, but it’s still up to the company.
+Today, most programs are open-choice, meaning the employee can give (and get their gifts matched) to whichever organizations they’d like.

-3. Is there a deadline to submit my matching gift request?
+6. Is there a deadline to submit a matching gift request?

-The deadline to submit a matching gift request will vary based on your donor’s employer, but here are three main types of deadlines:
+The deadline to submit a matching gift request will vary based on your donor’s employer.
+Still, there are three main types of deadlines a specific program might implement.
+This includes requirements for donors to complete their submissions…

-- Within a set number of months.
+- Within a set number of months post-donation.
 A company will match a gift up to a certain number of months after the donation is made.
-As an example, this could be three months after the date of the donation.
+As an example, this could be three, six, or nine months after the date of the donation.

 - By the end of the calendar year.
 A company will match a gift within the calendar year of when the donation is made.

 - By the end of the calendar year, plus a grace period.
-A company will match donations made through the end of the calendar year, and then add on additional months for employees to submit a request.
+A company will match donations made through the end of the calendar year and then add additional months for employees to submit a request.
 These grace periods usually go through the end of January, February, or March.

 Just knowing that their donation will go twice as far encourages donors to give a larger gift at the outset.
 Similarly, 84% of donors say they’re more likely to donate if a match is offered at all.
 If you have a potential donor who’s on the fence about giving to your organization, promoting corporate matching gifts can give them the extra push they need to make their decision.